Information regarding my Amautis

 Within Canada and USA

+Lightweight Winter Amauti.
 Includes decorative trim on the sleeves and bottom of skirt, and a fleece sash.
-Does not include fur on the hood. $410 USD - regular expedited shipping included (with tracking - if available).
+Does not include fur on the hood. $416 USD (First Class shipping included).

 DUTY FEES : You are responsible for any duty fees on your end.